-as bananas.
 "But what profit might arise?"
-That was King James' query when Pilgrims asked him, in 1618, to permit them to sail for the New World.
+T Boston is the trade and That was King James' query when population center of Pilgrims asked him, in 1618, to permit them to sail for the New World.
 "Fishing," they replied.

 "So, God save my soul!" he exclaimed. "'Tis an honest trade.
+Twas the Apostles' own calling."

-'Twas the Apostles' own calling."
 There's a reason why the Sacred Codfish is an emblem of Massachusetts; why its effigy hangs now in the statehouse, and has hung, in one assembly hall or another, for more than 200 years.
 It saved the early settlers from starving; preserved with salt from England, it became their first export, their first source of revenue.

 Boston, like Gloucester, catches many other kinds now, from lobster to mackerel, and helps feed the whole United States.
-And cod is no more in demand.
+And cod is no longer the favorite; haddock is more in demand.